-- Listen to and take seriously any disclosure or information that a child may be at risk of harm - Try to ensure that the person disclosing does not have to speak to another member of school staff - Clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - Try not to show signs of shock, horror or surprise - Not express feelings or judgments regarding any person alleged to have harmed the child - Explain sensitively to the person that they have a responsibility to refer the information to the DSL - Reassure the child that they will be taken seriously, supported and kept safe - Listen to and take into account (wherever possible) the child's wishes and feelings about the current situation as well as future plans - Ask any necessary questions to determine the child's wishes and feelings. - Explain that only those who 'need to know' will be told - Explain what will happen next and how the child will be involved (as appropriate) - Ensure there is appropriate support made available - Complete a cause for concern form (for staff not on the electronic system) or CPOMS log.
+- listen to and take seriously any disclosure or information that a child may be at risk of harm - try to ensure that the person disclosing does not have to speak to another member of school staff - clarify the information - try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - try not to show signs of shock, horror or surprise - not express feelings or judgments regarding any person alleged to have harmed the child - explain sensitively to the person that they have a responsibility to refer the information to the DSL - reassure the child that they will be taken seriously, supported and kept safe - listen to and take into account (wherever possible) the child's wishes and feelings about the current situation as well as future plans - ask any necessary questions to determine the child's wishes and feelings - explain that only those who 'need to know' will be told - explain what will happen next and how the child will be involved (as appropriate) - ensure there is appropriate support made available - complete a cause for concern form (For staff not on electronic system Appendix L) or on CPOMS log.